Halifax's Private Golf Club

-Led by Jeff MacDonald, one of the top instructors on the East Coast, Ashburn’s two courses have practice areas and the teachers to help you improve your game.
+Led by Jeff MacDonald and Kyle Scott of MacDonald Scott Golf, two of the top instructors on the East Coast, Ashburn’s two courses have practice areas and the teachers to help you improve your game.
 New Ashburn offers a world-class practice facility, with a two-deck range, multiple target greens, and an area for short game work that includes three greens.

-The full practice area at Old Ashburn is officially open!
-The state-of-the-art art outdoor eight-bay hitting cage is the first of its kind in Nova Scotia.
+The outdoor practice facility at the Old boasts a state-of-the-art art outdoor eight-bay hitting cage is the first of its kind in Nova Scotia.
 Self-serve, with plenty of balls and a water station, the cage allows members to practice their full-drive swing before hitting the course.
 The short-game area is designed for members to work on their sand-play, chipping and short pitches, and the large putting green is constructed to USGA standards.
 Indoors you’ll find a three-bay hitting area, chipping area and small putting green, just minutes from downtown Halifax